Judy Malloy: The Electronic Manuscript

 Other works of interest in the context of content | code | practice, were Deirdre Jackson's (British Library, Department of Manuscripts) work on the "Cantigas de Santa Maria", which include music as well as visuals and text and Matthew Sergi's (UC Berkeley, Department of English) talk on interactive readership in "The Chance of the Dice".
 In this work, created by a medieval poet, fictional/semi-fictional texts were written and numbered and then produced by a throw of the dice.
 As each player received a text, their character was defined, and in the whole process, a kind of story was generated.

-9. Hyde, Douglas, A Literary History of Ireland From Earliest Times to the Present Day 1899. p.
-56.
+12. Hyde, Douglas, A Literary History of Ireland From Earliest Times to the Present Day.
+London: Unwin, 1899. p.56.

-11. Frederic W. Goudy, The Alphabet and Elements of Lettering, Chapter 1: "The Beginnings of the Alphabet".
+14. Goudy, Frederic W. The Alphabet and Elements of Lettering, Chapter 1: "The Beginnings of the Alphabet".
 The source was an online version that is no longer available.

-13. Thomas Cahill, How the Irish Saved Civilization, the Untold Story of Ireland's Heroic Role from the Fall of Rome to the Rise of Medieval Europe.
+16. Cahill, Thomas, How the Irish Saved Civilization, the Untold Story of Ireland's Heroic Role from the Fall of Rome to the Rise of Medieval Europe.
 NY: Nan A. Talese/Anchor Books, 1995. p.
 163

 The decorated letter

 T he works displayed here are only a beginning of looking at how contemporary electronic manuscripts refect concerns of a similar time.
-There are also many "portfolio" pages of by artists and arts organizations -- such as William Wiley's home page -- that utlize manuscript-like vibrant imagery in combination with text and/or the idea of repositories of information.
+There are early generative works, such as those by Dick Higgins and by John Cage -- who refered to The First Meeting of the Satie Society as an "illiminated manuscript" -- that will eventually be included, and there are also many "portfolio" pages by artists and arts organizations -- such as William Wiley's home page -- that utlize manuscript-like vibrant imagery in combination with text and/or the idea of repositories of information.

 T he Chicano Movement- Seattle Civil Rights and Labor History Project